 Use an existing hosted or ArcGIS Server web tile layer or an ArcGIS Server image service as the tiling scheme of your web elevation layer.
 When you choose this option, the tiling scheme XML file associated with the existing service is downloaded to C:\Users\USERPROFILE\My Documents\ArcGIS\TilingSchemes\Downloaded.
 ArcGIS Pro will honor the parameters specified in the existing service, with the exception of antialiasing.
 Antialiasing options set for the application are used.

 Tiling scheme file

-Import a custom tiling scheme XML file you have created that contains your preferred scales and settings.
+Import a custom tiling scheme XML file you've created that contains your preferred scales and settings.
 Use the Generate Map Server Cache Tiling Scheme geoprocessing tool to create a custom tiling scheme XML file.
-Additional tiling scheme files can also be imported from C:\Program Files\ArcGIS\Pro\Resources\TilingSchemes.
-The tile image format will default to PNG if the tile image format is not defined in the tiling scheme file.
+Additional tiling scheme files can be imported from C:\Program Files\ArcGIS\Pro\Resources\TilingSchemes.
+The tile image format defaults to PNG if the tile image format is not defined in the tiling scheme file.
 ArcGIS Pro will honor the parameters specified in the tiling scheme file.

 - If you are sharing to ArcGIS Enterprise and selected Reference registered data, choose Cache automatically on the server or Cache manually on the server.
 If you selected Copy all data, you can also choose Cache locally.

 Considerations when sharing to older portals

-Web elevation layers cannot be shared to Portal for ArcGIS 10.3.1 or later.
+Web elevation layers cannot be shared to Portal for ArcGIS 10.3.1 or earlier.